OGorgeous/My-LITA-Class-Documentation/README.md

 ### Data Analysis
 ---
-This is where some basic lines of coode, queries or functions are included.
+This is where some basic lines of code, queries or functions are included.
 E.g

 ```Excel
 =sum(a1:k1)